-Night-time activity and related curfew violations are increasing at Truckee Tahoe.
+Night-time activity and related curfew non-compliance are increasing at Truckee Tahoe.
 Transient and business-type operations, which are more likely to fly during curfew hours, represent a growing portion of activity at the Airport.
 Darkness and terrain no longer bar operations as firmly as once they did, and new navigational technologies may make night operations here still less daunting.
 There are a number of non-restrictive measures available to the Airport that might help offset these trends, including supplementing current pilot incentives and reaching out to passengers, who often have a strong influence on operation times.
-Some or all of these measures should be implemented in the near future, and night operation rates should be reviewed twelve to twenty-four months after implementation, to determine whether further action is appropriate.
+These measures should be implemented at this time, and night operation rates should be reviewed twelve to twenty-four months after implementation to determine whether further action is appropriate.